 Maximize Wall Space

-One of the best ways that you can organize your tack room is to maximize your use of the room’s wall space.
-Hang saddle and bridle racks up on the wall so that you don’t depend on the portable saddle racks which take up floor space.
+One of the best ways to organize your tack room is to maximize your use of the room’s wall space.
+Hang saddle and bridle racks up on the wall so you don’t depend on the portable saddle racks which take up floor space.
 Getting these items up and onto the walls will free up much of the room for additional storage.

 Hang Extra Hooks

 Are you familiar with the back of the wall storage hangers which are intended for storing shoes or other small items?
-They have a bunch of pouches and let you use the space on the backside of a door.
-Hanging one of these storage units from the back of your tack room door can create the perfect place to store extra brushes, leg boots, and spray bottles will all fit in those little pouches.
+They have rows of pouches and are usually designed to hang on the backside of a closet door.
+Hanging one of these storage units from the back of your tack room door is the perfect way to store random small items.
+Extra brushes, leg boots, and spray bottles will all fit in those little pouches.

 Pack Blankets Away

 Having horse blankets spread out across your tack room will only make the room look messier.
 If you need to store blankets in your tack room, then store them away in plastic tubs or tack trunks to minimize the space that they take up.
 You really only need blankets for part of the year, and the rest of the time, they just take up space.
 Take the time to find them a permanent home that’s organized and out of the way.

 Use Storage Units